AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: Discussion

 The work in~\cite{echeverria_phoenix_2021} does not propose the use of lower-layer indicators to detect the presence of a fake base station but rather examines the protocol trace of the interaction between the user equipment and (fake) base station.
 The proposed rules, however, would flag any rejection or identification procedure by the network as malicious, even if it might be legitimately necessary to do either one of them.
 Instead, we propose to harden the network core.
 If the network would never send rejection messages with persistent cause values in the first place, uplink overshadowing would lose its advantage.
 Since such countermeasures can be deployed by the operators themselves, they protect all of their customers without any action on their part.
 For protecting against the IMSI extractor attack, the operator could verify that the incoming RRC connection and the subsequent NAS request message have matching establishment causes since AdaptOver injects an \texttt{Attach Request} where a \texttt{Service Request} would be.
 Finally, \texttt{Service Request} messages with invalid signature should be ignored instead of treated with a \texttt{Service Reject}, as this presents another DoS avenue.

 Finally, a base station could trick the attacker into launching the attack without a legitimate UE present, giving away the presence of the attacker.
 It could do so by transmitting a fake UE resource allocation and RCC connection setup message.
-The uplink attacker would then immediately react to this, announcing its presence to the base station.
+The uplink attacker would then immediately react to this, announcing its presence.